Who we are

 Unfortunately, the transmission of information via the internet is not completely secure.
-Although We will do Our best to protect your personal data, We cannot guarantee the security of your data transmitted through any online means, therefore any transmission remains at your own risk.
+Although we do our best to protect your personal data at all times, we cannot guarantee the security of your data transmitted through any online means, therefore any transmission remains at your own risk.

 We will hold your data for a period of up to six months.

 Your personal information will be deleted if you submit a written request to us to delete your data.

 We may disclose personal information to third parties in order to:

 - protect the rights or safety of ourselves or our customers.

 Under GDPR, you have important rights.
 In brief they are as follows:

 - Access to your personal data and to certain other supplementary information (addressed herein);

 - You can request that We correct any mistakes in information that we hold about you;

 - You can request that we delete personal data about you in certain situations;